A lovely buttermilk bread dotted with raisins.

 This Irish soda bread recipe is just this side of sweet — not so sweet that it can be mistaken for a gigantic scone, but not so plain that it seems like normal bread.
 The crust is hearty and thick, but the bread inside tastes tender and light with a good amount of raisins for extra flavor and interest.
 Enjoy it with butter, jam, and a strong cup of Irish tea.

 - Be sure to soak the golden raisins (the “dog spots”) in warm water for 10 or 15 minutes before using them in the dough.
 Dried fruit will always seek rehydration, so better to soften them with water than have them pull moisture from the dough as it bakes and make the bread taste dry.

 - Do not overwork the dough.
 It should still be shaggy and lumpy when you turn it out from the bowl.
 Gather and press it into a ball; don’t knead it into one.
 If the dough is a tight ball, you overworked it.

 - Be sure to let the fairies out!
 Yes, this is an actual thing you have to do.
 After you have formed the ball of dough, slice lines across, then across again to form a deep “x.”

 Soda bread will keep for a couple of days, but tastes best fresh on the first day, preferably warm out of the oven.
 Let it cool a bit before you slice and slather it with good Irish butter.

-You may also enjoy: High-Rise Buttermilk Biscuits and Irish Brown Soda Bread
+You will also enjoy: High-Rise Buttermilk Biscuits and Irish Brown Soda Bread

 What St. Patrick’s Day food traditions do you enjoy?
 Share in the comments.